saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 # TODO

-- [ ] link the github repo
+- [x] link the github repo
-- [ ] turn the file names into links to the file on github
+- [x] turn the file names into links to the file on GitHub
 - [ ] diagrams where possible
 - [ ] # Spawning projectiles at a specific moment in animation
 - [ ] generics thing for prefab switchers and internal controllers